Monday, August 4, 2008

 In addition to litigation, ALF also conducted a variety of initiatives to improve legal awareness in the past.
 “But when you are faced with the prospect of arrest, it is difficult to act on all this information.
 The first instinct is to run”, she says while narrating an episode of a maid’s son who went missing for four years in order to avoid charges of manslaughter.
 Incidentally, the man returned after four years and was immediately arrested.
 The judge set a bail of 5,000 or a guarantee by someone who owns a sizable property to let him free.
 No one came forward and today he’s in jail.

 Such victimization is not restricted to just weaker sections of the society anymore.
 People from all over the country across all economic classes are today arrested under the charge of terrorism – a charge that immediately kills any sense of sympathy or unbiased investigation.
-Ushajee shares how, in Tumkur District, a woman standing in a bus stand was arrested because she looked suspicious and didn’t give conclusive answers to the police about her whereabouts.
+Ushajee shares how, in Udupi District, a woman standing in a bus stand was arrested because she looked suspicious and didn’t give conclusive answers to the police about her whereabouts.
 Thanks to the intervention by ALF, the woman was later freed.
 But many are not as lucky and are still trying to find their way out of the legal quagmire.

 But aren’t arrests are based on past trends?
 It is well known that many children among the weaker sections of the society are involved in criminal activities, I counter.
 She agrees but adds that, “to take it for granted that such children will always be criminals only serves to push them down that path much harder.
 These children deserve a chance”.